The Ritz Dance Performance, June 1978

 Partner dancing had been more or less non-existent on the

 Night Fever changed all that.
-SNF brought partner
+SNF brought

-dancing back with a passion.
+dancing with a passion.

 Everyone was inspired to